- About Pixie

 Pixie's continuous profiler currently supports Go, C++, Rust and Java.
-Java support is a beta feature and must be manually enabled.
 For best results, run Java applications with

 This is expected behavior.
 Pixie stores the data it collects in-memory on the nodes in your cluster; data is not sent to any centralized backend cloud outside of the cluster.
 So what you are observing is simply the data that it is collecting.

 When Pixie is first deployed, you can expect to see an increase in memory utilization over time.
 This is because the temporary data store will go from storing 0B of data to reaching its cap of 1.25G of data (in the default deployment).
 Once this cap is hit, old data is expired and the memory utilization shouldn’t increase anymore.

 Pixie has a minimum 1GiB memory requirement per node.
 The default deployment is 2GiB of memory.
 To learn how to configure Pixie's memory usage, see the Tuning Memory Usage page.

 This happens when Pixie is using more memory than the limit.
 Try increasing the limit, or reducing the amount of data stored in the table store.
 The amount of memory needed for Pixie depends on the application, but a minimum of 1Gi is required.
 However, for most clusters we recommend 2Gi.
 For more information, see the Tuning Memory Usage page.

 I’m not seeing any data for my distributed bpftrace script.